darvil82/lanat-docs/Lanat/topics/Check-command-usage.md

 switcher-label: Command creation method
 ---

-# Seeing if command was used
+# Check command usage

 It is often useful to know if the user interacted with some specific command.
-Lanat offers a few ways to check this, each with its own use case.
+Lanat offers two main ways to check this, each with its own use case.

 ## Provide a callback